Fountain Hills Homes for Sale!

-Fountain Hills is a popular destination for those looking for that quaint small town atmosphere.
+Fountain Hills is a popular destination for those looking for real estate with a quaint small town atmosphere.
 The town borders Scottsdale and sits at a higher elevation than the rest of the Valley, so it is a little cooler and a lot cleaner (doesn’t have the congestion and pollution) than a lot of it’s neighboring communities.
 The population of Fountain Hills is only about 22,489 ( 2010 census) people and I would have to guess that approximately a quarter of those are snowbirds, The town attracts a lot of retirees, although we don’t have the active adult communities like in other parts of the valley, there is still plenty to do.
 The majority of residents enjoy living here because it is away from the hustle and bustle of Scottsdale but still close enough to enjoy Scottsdale’s amenities.
 Fountain Hills is very convenient to Sky Harbor airport and to all the shopping and restaurants in old town Scottsdale and Kierland Mall, all which can be reached in under 30 minutes.

 Our famous fountain brings visitors from all over the world, The hours of operation are daily, every hour on the hour for 15 minutes beginning at 9 a.m. and continuing until 9 p.m.
 At night it is illuminated from below, creating a glowing stream of water reaching for the sky.
 There are lights surrounding the walking path for those of you that enjoy those early morning or evening walks.
 I never get tired of seeing our beautiful fountain and it brings visitors from all over the world.